remap/ndn-flow/design/docs/app-consumer-timestamp.rst

 AppConsumerTimestamp.consume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starts consuming data in the given namespace.
+Starts consuming data in the given namespace, and calls corresponding callbacks when data is validated, validation fails, or interest times out.

 :[C++]: